janackeh/ATL-Queers-In-Tech/readme.md

 # Project 3 : ATL Queers In Tech [MERN App]
 ![ATL](https://user-images.githubusercontent.com/50855671/62056964-ab8c2f00-b1ec-11e9-8900-57bd8551317c.png)

 Welcome to my 3rd project!
 In this project, I wanted to create a meetup type app specifically for the LGBTQ+ STEM community in Atlanta.
-The onjective of this app is to be able to create events and users in one simple application.
+The objective of this app is to be able to create events and users in one simple application.

 ## Links :